rolandtoth/AdminOnSteroids/README.md

 - **Make header sticky**: stick the header to the top of the browser window so it stays in place when scrolling down
 - **Set wider main content**: sets the max-width of the main content from 1200px to 1480px
-- **Highlight rows on hover**: adds a slight background color on the hovered row.
-Works in pagelists and data tables (eg. Finder, modules list, etc).
-In pagelists an opened state item gets bold and a darker underline.
 - **Center login form**: align login page items to center